MSc Programmes in Energy and Sustainability

 MSc Energy Resources and Engineering

-Members of SERG run the Part 4 / MSc ‘Energy Resources and Engineering‘ course which deals with various aspects of electricty generation, distribution and consumption, carbon legislation and energy efficiency measures.
+Members of ECCD run the Part 4 / MSc ‘Energy Resources and Engineering‘ course which deals with various aspects of electricty generation, distribution and consumption, carbon legislation and energy efficiency measures.
 The course aims to give the students a broad understanding of the issues from a 3 stage resource – converter – end user perspective to enable the development of engineering solutions.
 The course covers renewable energy systems as well as traditional power technologies.

 An integral part of the assessment of this course is as a mini-conference event where students produce a poster and present their study to the group (5 minute pitch).

 FEEG6025 Data Analysis (Data Science) & Experimental Methods for Civil and Environmental Engineering

-Members of SERG also run a Level 7 course which teaches the design of experimental or observational studies aimed at enabling the understanding, analyses and interpretation of data and to deliver datasets from which robust, statistically defendable conclusions can be drawn.
+Members of ECCD also run a Level 7 course which teaches the design of experimental or observational studies aimed at enabling the understanding, analyses and interpretation of data and to deliver datasets from which robust, statistically defendable conclusions can be drawn.
 The module takes the student through the steps of

 - Experimental or observational study design;